 How to Connect a Mixer to an Amplifier

-With a proper understanding of a mixer and an amplifier, there can be a massive difference in one’s audio/visual experience.
-It is easy to connect a mixer and an amplifier using a guitar cable.
+A proper understanding of a mixer and amplifier can greatly impact one’s audio/visual experience.
+Connecting a mixer and an amplifier using a guitar cable is easy.
 Mixers control the sound of several audio devices at a time.

 Linking a mixer and an amplifier makes it possible to listen to the devices connected to it.
 Both a mixer and an amplifier should have both the primary input and output port.
-Additionally, one has to read the user manuals to have a better understanding of a mixer and an amplifier.
+Additionally, one must read the user manuals to better understand a mixer and an amplifier.

 A mixer and an amplifier are first unplugged from any outlet or power source.
 You plug one of the finishes of a guitar cable in the receive port of the speaker amp.
 Furthermore, you insert the other end of the wire in the main transmit port of the mixer.
 Additionally, you plug the power adapter of the mixer in the exit and connect the other end to the mixer.
 You then plug in the power supply of the amp and switch on the amplifier switched on.